-The CGCN Committee has determined that ten of the eleven current directors are independent (91%) and nine of the ten director nominees are independent, which, if elected, will result in 90% of the Board being independent.
+The CGCN Committee has determined that nine of the ten director nominees are independent, which, if elected, will result in 90% of the Board being independent.
 The nine director nominees that are independent are: Mr. Estey, Mr. Bloom, Ms. Cotte, Ms. Dutton, Ms. Hooper, Ms. Kazarian, Ms. Montana, Mr. Muslih and Mr. Richardson.
-Mr. Spaulding is not independent because he is our President and CEO.
+Mr. Philippon is not independent because he is our President and CEO.